jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Most people don’t start.
 Most people who start don’t continue.
 Most people who continue give up.
 Many winners are just the last ones standing — Sahil Livanga

+- Most people overestimate what they can do in one year and underestimate what they can do in ten years. — Bill Gates

 - You will not be right simply because a large number of people momentarily agree with you.
 You will be right, if your hypotheses are correct, your facts are correct, and your reasoning is correct — Warren Buffett

 - Would you rather be the world’s greatest lover, but have everyone think you’re the world’s worst lover?
 Or would you rather be the world’s worst lover but have everyone think you’re the world’s greatest lover? — Warren Buffett